Travel Guides

 Explore the Slopes

-Big Sky has 5,850 skiable acres, so you definitely won’t hit them all on your first day.
+Big Sky has 5,850 skiable acres, so you definitely won’t hit them all on your first couple of days.
 Check out a different part of the mountain with your guide or on your own.
 Stop for a leisurely lunch at Everett’s 8800.
-It’s one of the most elegant on-mountain restaurants in the US.
-The cabin has immense glass windows that showcase gorgeous views of Lone Peak.
-It’s located at the top of Ramcharger 8, one of the heated lifts, so even non-skiers can join, but they must buy an Everett’s 8800 lift ticket to access it.
+It’s one of the most elegant on-mountain restaurants in the U.S. The cabin has immense glass windows that showcase gorgeous views of Lone Peak and the skiers brave enough to take the tram to the top.
+The restaurant is located at the top of Ramcharger 8, one of the heated lifts, so even non-skiers can join, but they must buy an Everett’s 8800 lift ticket to access it.

 Après-ski in Town